A spousal RRSP is a popular type of registered savings account that can be used by married and common-law couples.

 Each year, individuals can contribute a set amount into either an RRSP or a spousal RRSP.

-This amount is currently set at 18 percent of last year’s income (up to a maximum of $27,230 for 2020), as determined by the federal government.
+This amount is currently set at 18% of last year’s income up to a maximum set yearly by the federal government.

 While the contribution limits do not change in spousal RRSPs, users can benefit from being able to spread out the money earned between the two partners more evenly.